kgaregin/textarea-with-bbcode/README.md

 # textarea-with-bbcode
-simple textarea with bbcode supporting written in module style
+Simple textarea with bbcode supporting written in module style with ES6.